 What Are The Benefits Of Opting For An Accredited Program?

 JRCERT provides accreditation for a multitude of programs in radiology throughout the United States and there are multiple benefits that come with achieving this accreditation, both for students as well as for the ones initiating the program.
-First of all, as a student, you will be able to complete courses from an accredited r.
+First of all, as a student, you will be able to complete courses from an accredited program.

 That step means that your credits and ultimately your degree will be recognized by those commissioned to vet your educational background.
 Clearly, graduating from an accredited radiology program sets you above your peers.